taslimmurad-gsu/AML-Project/README.md

 For data preprocessing, we plot Histograms to evaluate the distribution of classes.

 In Dataset_Statistics folder, you can find the visualization of some of the features in the dataset.

+To run Faster rcnn, please refer to FRCNN_obj_detection.ipynb.
+It would require help_files folder to run this notebook successfully.